mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Install `react-modal`
       * Install `@types/react-modal`
       * Running into some issues styling the modal.
 Appears that Typescript doesn't play well with the inline stylesheets that are recommended.
+      * Appears that type of "Style" can be imported from react-modal library.
+Imported it and used it for a stylesheet successfully.